sosegon/msc-uoe/Specifications.md

+## Specifications for AnkiGame
+### Version with connection
-## Game modifications
+#### Game
-- **Modes**:
+- The main logic of the game (**Classic mode**) is the same as in the original version:
+  - The game starts with two tiles of value 2 randonmly positioned in the 4x4 grid.
+  - The tiles in the 4x4 grid can be moved vertically or horizontally.
+  - The tiles stop when reaching a border, or colliding with other tiles.
+  - Colliding tiles that have the same value merge into a single one.
+  - The value of the new tile formed by two merging tiles is the sum of values of those tiles.
+  - Every time the tiles move, a new tile of value 2 is put in the grid in a random position.
+  - The game ends in the following conditions:
+    - All the spots in the grid are filled with tiles and no more movements are possible (lose)
+    - A tile of value 2048 is created (win).
+  - The game can continue after creating the tile with the value 2048.
+  - The score of the game is increased with the value of every new tile formed by two merging tiles.
+It is updated in every turn.
+  - The best score is the highest score obtained by the user.
+It is updated at the end of the game.

+- Another version of the game (**Match the tile mode**) has the following criteria:
+  - The game starts with two tiles randonmly positioned in the 4x4 grid.
+  - The value of the first tile is 2.
+The value of the second tile is 512.
+  - The objective of the game is to create another tile of value 512 and merge it with the initial tile of value 512 using the smallest possible number of movements.
+  - There is an initial number possible movements.
+At every turn, that number is decreased by 1.
-  - *Classic*: The original game, just try to create the 2048 tile.
+  - The game ends in the following conditions:
+    - All the spots in the grid are filled with tiles and no more movements are possible (lose)
+    - The the initial tile of value 512 is merged with another one (win).
+    - The number of possible movements is 0 (lose or win depending on the previous conditions).
-  - *Reach the tile*: The game displays a tile with a value 512.
-The user has to match that tile.
-This might require to increase the difficulty of the game by using the logic from [here](https://aj-r.github.io/Evil-2048/").
+  - The game does not continue after merging the initial tile of value 512.
+  - The difficulty of the game might be increased by using the logic from [here](https://aj-r.github.io/Evil-2048/"), where the new tile in every turn is positioned in the worst possible spot.
+  - The final score of the game depends on the number of remaining movements as well.

+- A set of **tricks** to ease the game with the following characteristics:
+  - *Bomb*:
+    - Destroys all tiles in the grid with number 2.
+  - *Gift*:
+    - Puts a special tile in the grid that merges with a tile of any value lower than 512.
+  - *Undo*:
+    - Undoes the last movement.
+    - Can't be used at start.
+  - *Doubler*:
+    - Doubles the value of the 2, 4, 8 and 16 tiles in the grid.
-- **Sounds**:
+  - *10 turns*:
+    - Increases the number of available movements in **Match the tile mode** by 10.
+    - Not available in **Classic mode**.
+  - Just a single trick can be used in every turn.
+  - Each trick has a price (number of game coins).
+A trick can't be used if the number of available game coins is not enough to buy it.

+- The game can be restarted at any point after confirmation.
+- The game has the following sounds:
   - *Matching tiles* ([see](https://github.com/gabrielecirulli/2048/issues/117))
   - *Game over*
   - *Win*

-- **Tricks**:
-  - *Bomb*: Destroy all tiles with number 2.
-  - *Gift*: Puts a gift tile in the grid which matches any tile.
-  - *Blocker*: Blocks new tiles for 1 turn.
-  - *Undo*: Undoes the last movement.
-  - *Doubler*: Doubles the value of the 2, 4 and 8 tiles in the grid.

-- **Labels**:
-  - *Score*
-  - *Best score*
-  - *Money*

-- **Options**:
-  - *Modes*
-  - *Leaderboard*
-  - *Earn anki money*
-  - *Restart game*
-  - *Mute*
+  - *Using a trick*
+- The game has an initial number of available game coins.
+- The game can disable sounds.

-## Anki modifications
+#### Anki
-### Removals
+- The main logic of Anki is maintained, the following features might not be needed
   - **Decks screen**:
     - Left side bar icon.
     - Sync icon in the top bar.
     - More options menu.
     - Plus button to add new decks.
     - Dialog when long tap in decks.

   - **Flashcard screen**:
     - Left side bar icon.
     - More options menu.
     - Undo and fav options.

   - **Deck info screen**:
     - Configurations button in the top bar.
     - More options menu.

   - **Custom study dialog (when tapping "Study more")**:
     - Deck options.
     - More.

-### Additions

-- **Decks screen**:
-  - A button to go back to the game.

-- **Flashcard screen**:
-  - A field to display the amount of available money.
-  - A button to go back to the game.

-## Usage scenario
+- Each revised card grants a number of game coins.
+- The same card can be revised several times in a session.
+However, game coins are not granted every time.
+This has to be revised based on the logic of Anki.
+- The session ends with an optional quizz that grants game coins based on the correct answers.
+- The session quizz displays the cards that are still part of the learning phase.
+This has to be revised since it depends on the logic of Anki.
+- Anki provides an score based on the revisions and results of the quizz.
+- The number of coins are updated in every revised card and during the quizz

+#### Connection
+- The leaderboard ranks the users based on the scores of the game modes and the score in Anki.
+- The application can change contexts at any point, the user decides it.

+#### Extras
 - The application displays daily notifications to remember the user to use it.
 - At the end of the study, the users receives a notification to take the final test.
 The test is not mandatory, but the users are encouraged to take it in different ways.
 The final test is the same used in the initial stage.

-### Experimental group
-- The first time the user uses the application, it displays the game screen.
-The status of the game is the following:
+- The landing context of the application is the game.
-  - Mode: classic
-  - Anki money: A$10
-  - Score: 0
-  - Best: 0

-- The user can buy resources to ease the game.
-If no enough money when buying a given resource, the application displays a message.
-The message encourages the user to use Anki to earn money.

-- The first time the user decides to earn points, he has to take the initial test.
-The application shows the start screen for the test.
-The screen gives information about the test.
-The user receives A$1 for each card no matter the answer, and A$0.5 if the answer is correct.
-The test contains 20 cards.
+- The first time the user decides to earn points, he has to take the initial test. **This might not be neccesary**

-- After the initial test, the application shows the screen of decks.
-The user selects the available deck, then, the revision starts.
-The application display the amount of money throughout the revision.
-The amount of money is updated after the user asseses a card.
-The amount of money earned depends on the assesed value, and the number of repetitions of the card.
-At some point, a card does not provide more money.

-- The user can take the session test after the revision.
-The test is similar to the initial one, but it contains only 5 cards.
-A correct answer rewards A$5.

-- The user can make a revision as many times as he wants, but in each revision on the same day, the application displays new cards.
+- Multiple revisions are allowed, but in each revision on the same day, the application displays new cards.

-- The users are encouraged to take the final test (at the end of the study) in order to know how much knowledge they gained and to get more points.

-### Control group

-- The first time the user uses the application, it displays the game screen.
-- Mode: classic
-  - Mode: classic
+### Version with independent contexts
+#### Game
+- There are no game coins.
+- Tricks can be used at will.

+#### Anki
+- No game coins granted.
-  - Score: 0
+- No score.

+#### Connection
-  - Best: 0
+- No leaderboard.

-- The user can use the resources to ease the game at will, there is no need to earn points to buy them.
+#### Extras

-- The user can switch the context of the application (game or Anki) at any time.
+- The landing context of the application is Anki.

-- The first time the user decides to use Anki, he has to take the initial test.
-The application shows the start screen for the test.
-The screen gives information about the test.

-- The users are encouraged to take the final test (at the end of the study) in order to know how much knowledge they gained.